pauliwu/MDAnalysisTutorial/doc/sphinx/analysismodule.rst

    :width: 50%
    :align: center

-The code contains a function :func:`superpose` and :func:`rmsd`.
-The latter is marginally faster because we only need the calculated RMSD and not the full rotation matrix.
-(We are calling the lower-level function :func:`MDAnalysis.core.qcprot.CalcRMSDRotationalMatrix` directly, which has somewhat non-intuitive calling conventions). :func:`superpose` also does the superposition of the mobile group to the references (but :func:`~MDAnalysis.analysis.align.alignto` is actually a more flexible tool for doing this).
+The code uses :func:`MDAnalysis.analysis.rms.rmsd` for the RMSD calculations after fitting each domain.
 Otherwise it is mostly book-keeping, which is solved by organizing everything in dictionaries with keys "CORE", "NMP", "LID".

 .. literalinclude:: /code/domrigid.py
    :linenos: